scalapb/ScalaPB/docs/src/main/markdown/common-protos.md

 This page lists packages that contain compiled ScalaPB classes for common third-party protobuf libraries.

-Each of these packages require you to add two library dependencies in your `build.sbt`, regular one that would add the generated classes to the class path, and one suffixed with `protobuf` so the third-party protos are unpacked and your own protos can import them.
+Each of these packages require you to add two library dependencies in your `build.sbt`:

+* The depenendcy with the `"protobuf"` unpacks the protos from the jar.
+This allows the protos in your own project to "import" the third-party protos (without this, protoc would fail with an error like: `"Import was not found or had errors"`)

+* The generated code for your protos, may reference types that are defined in the protos in that jar.
+That requires a Scala class for them available in the classpath.
+This is accomplished by adding the library as a normal dependency.

 # Adding new packages